department-of-veterans-affairs/vets-website/content/pages/education/apply.md

 #### Make a change to your current education benefits

-If you need to make a change (for example, you’re moving to a new school), manage your benefits with Form 22-1995:
+If you need to make a change (for example, you’re moving to a new school), manage your benefits with Form 22-1995 or Form 22-5495:

 <a href="/education/apply-for-education-benefits/application/1995" class="usa-button-primary usa-button-outline">Manage Benefits</a>
+<a href="/education/apply-for-education-benefits/application/5495" class="usa-button-primary usa-button-outline">Manage Benefits as a dependent</a>

 <div class="usa-alert usa-alert-warning usa-content va-alert" markdown="1">
 	<div class="usa-alert-body">